Kenshiki Labs

 Next Step

-Pick the proof boundary that matches the consequence.
+Pick the assurance boundary that matches the consequence.

 Start in Workshop if you want the fastest path to a governed response.
-Move to Refinery or Clean Room when the environment itself becomes part of what you have to prove.
+Move to Refinery or Clean Room when the environment itself becomes part of what you have to document and defend.